 “Simon son of John, do you love Me more than these?”

-It’s the enemy’s deceit that convinces us we are washed up!
+It’s the enemy’s deceit to convince us we are washed up!
 If you’re not dead, God’s not done!
-Experience the cleansing tide of Jesus’ blood that washes all our sins away!
-It’s beautifully illustrated through baptism.
+Baptism is an experience of the cleansing tide of Jesus’ blood that washes away all our sins!
 If you haven’t experienced this refreshing power, join us this weekend at our second Super Summer Baptism Celebration.
-Through His cleansing power, you too can have a fresh start.
-Just watch the new beginning that God gave this young couple in our church when they came to Christ and took that step together at last year’s Super Summer Baptism weekend.
-It could change your life as well!
+Through His cleansing power, you too can have a fresh start just as so many thousands have experienced through believer’s baptism.
+Washed up or washed away?
+Just watch this video as you consider your choice and register now to join us this weekend.